zhongkaifu/Seq2SeqSharp/README.md

 # Seq2SeqSharp
-Seq2SeqSharp is a encoder-decoder framework based on .NET Framework.
+Seq2SeqSharp is an encoder-decoder deep neural network framework based on .NET Framework.
+Encoder is based on bidirectional LSTM neural network, and decoder is based on LSTM-Attention neural network.
+It supports both dense and sparse feature types.